miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed Presence hair and cleared Disciplines before more cutscenes.
 Covered level holes in observatory, Red Dragon and Venture Tower.
 Fixed vanishing details downtown, at Ocean House, and in cemetery.
-Added missing monster sounds reacting to Dementation disciplines.
+Added missing monster sounds reacting to Dementation Disciplines.
 Made the patch copy all bin files into main folder to fix crashes.
 Added toilet doors to a few maps and fixed minor dialogue issues.
 Moved breakroom at the SM clinic so the geometry fits the outside.